Abortion Procedures Information

 In order to avoid medical complications, make it a priority to get screened and treated before an abortion procedure.
 Taking antibiotics will greatly reduce your risk of complications from the infection.
-Bridges provides testing, and will prescribe antibiotic treatment if you screen positive for either Gonorrhea or Chlamydia.
+Bridges provides testing for pregnant clients, and will prescribe antibiotic treatment if you screen positive for either Gonorrhea or Chlamydia.

 The use of the Abortion Pill (RU-486), is considered a medical abortion and causes the termination of a pregnancy by using a combination of medications.
 The protocol approved by the Food and Drug Administration allows this type of abortion up to 70 days -10 weeks after the first day of a woman's last period.
 Mifepristone, the first medicine causes the blockage of progesterone, a hormone needed for the fetus to grow and develop.
 You will also be given antibiotics.
 24-48 hours after taking the mifepristone, a woman will take the second medicine called misoprostol to make the uterus contract and empty.
 The second medicine will cause you to have cramps and bleed heavily.
 You may see large blood clots or tissue at the time of the abortion.
 It can take several hours after taking misoprostol for the abortion to be complete sometimes a few days.
 You will need to have a follow-up appointment with in 1-2 weeks to make sure that the abortion is complete and that you are well.
 You will need an ultrasound or blood test.
 If the medical abortion is incomplete, another dose of medication may be given or a surgical abortion may be necessary to terminate the pregnancy.
 Bleeding may occur for up to four weeks after the abortion.
 Please be advised to follow doctor’s instructions regarding amount of bleeding.
 Medical attention may become necessary.
 (Reference 1,2)